bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 There are very few good uses for a hard reset, but one is to get yourself out of a tight spot.
 Let’s say you’ve made a few changes to your repository but you now realize those changes were unnecessary.
 You’d like to move back in time so that your code looks exactly as it did before any changes were made. `git reset --hard` can take you there.

-It’s our last round with “their”, “there”, and “they’re”.
+It’s our last round with “their ", “there ", and “they’re ".
 We’ve tried it all three ways and decided we don’t need to use that word at all!
 Let’s walk through a hard reset to get rid of our changes.

 We’ll start in the same place we began for our soft reset: